brandonjamesparkinson/GraphicalProgram/README.md

 ## Built With

-* [Microsoft Visuall Studio](https://visualstudio.microsoft.com/) - The IDE used to build this program.
+* [Microsoft Visual Studio](https://visualstudio.microsoft.com/) - The IDE used to build this program.

 ## Authors